awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ## Editing tags attached to an OU<a name="tag_ou"></a>

-When you sign in to your organization's master account, you can add or remove the tags attached to an OU\.
+When you sign in to your organization's management account, you can add or remove the tags attached to an OU\.
 To do this, complete the following steps\.

 **Minimum permissions**
 To edit the tags attached to an OU within a root in your AWS organization, you must have the following permissions: